 - Lack of confidence.

 Individuals may also experience additional difficulties which impact on their employability, such as issues around housing and accommodation, substance misuse, negative peer group pressure or lack of personal ‘networks’.
-The Meeting Place also helps with these difficulties by linking up with a range of organisations in the community which can assist.
+MTC also helps with these difficulties by linking up with a range of organisations in the community which can assist.

 We work in close partnerships with Employers and with many organisations from the private, public, and voluntary sector who offer training and support to increase employability skills.
 Serco and Renaisi provide employment support and Aim Skills Development support with apprenticeships and traineeships for people of all ages and from all sections of East London’s diverse communities.